gammaploid/FOP_DFA/README.md

-# Simple DFA in Haskell
+# Simple DFA in Functional-Oriented Programming Using Haskell

 A simple command-line Deterministic Finite Automaton (DFA) in Haskell that accepts binary strings containing exactly one '1'.